CIMAC

-The International Council on Combustion Engines e.V., which acronym: CIMAC, originates from its French name: Conseil International des Machines à Combustion, is a registered association that represents the worldwide interests of the large engine industry as an umbrella association in dealings with regulatory authorities and standardization bodies.
-CIMAC was founded in Paris in 1951 and moved its secretariat from London to Frankfurt in 1996.
+CIMAC provides a forum for technical interchange with all parties interested in piston engines, gas turbine systems, non-shaftline propulsion systems, automation and controls, system integration and digitalisation solutions.
+The akronym originates from its French name: Conseil International des Machines à Combustion.
+CIMAC is a registered association that represents the worldwide interests of the industry in power, drives and propulsion as an umbrella association in dealings with regulatory authorities and standardization bodies.
+CIMAC was founded in Paris in 1950 and moved its secretariat from London to Frankfurt in 1996.
 CIMAC is made up of approximately 500 national associations and large companies from 27 countries in America, Asia and Europe.
 In addition to manufacturers of large engines and their suppliers, its members also include users of large engines (including shipowners, power plant operators, railway operators), fuel and lubricant manufacturers, universities and development service providers.
+In July 2024, CIMAC was officially granted consultative status with the International Maritime Organization (IMO).

 Organizational structure

 The CIMAC Board prepares decisions which must be approved by the CIMAC Council.
 The CIMAC Council is composed of delegates from the 15 National Members Associations (NMAs) and 18 direct corporate members.
 This body also elects the President of CIMAC, who has been elected every 3 years since 1993.
-Below the management there are 11 permanent working groups which deal with questions and developments in the various areas of the large engine industry and develop position papers, guidelines and technical recommendations.
-In addition, there is a strategy group greenhouse gas.
-In 2016, for example, the Fuel Working Group issued a guideline for the uniform analysis of fuels with regard to their sulphur content.
+Below the management there are 12 permanent working groups which deal with questions and developments in the various areas of the large engine industry and develop position papers, guidelines and technical recommendations.
+In addition, there is a strategy group greenhouse gas as well as a strategy group digitalization.
+In 2025, for example, the Working Group System Integration issued a guideline on digital twins in the maritime industry.
 The technical papers produced by the CIMAC working groups are used by organisations such as the International Association of Classification Societies (IACS), the UN International Maritime Organization (IMO) and others in matters of standardisation.
 The results of the working groups are regularly presented at international seminars, workshops and the CIMAC Congress.